ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 ### 8. Put Dotfiles in Place for macOS

 The last step is to put your dotfiles in place.
-I have example .zshrc, .bashrc and PowerShell profile files in the repos linked above, as well as the Oh My Posh JSON theme files.
+I have example `.zshrc`, `.bashrc`, and PowerShell profile files in the repos linked above, as well as the Oh My Posh JSON theme files.

 ## Windows